icanzilb/Cancellor/README.md

 # Cancellor

-Bind multiple cancellables to the lifetime of a view controller.
+Bind multiple cancellables to the lifetime of another object like your view controller.

 ## Usage